-A person who has resided in Nepal for a period of 183 days or more in a duration of consecutive 365 days or whose normal place of abode is Nepal are considered residents of Nepal.
-Dual residence is not recognized for the purpose of Nepalese tax.
+A person who has resided in Nepal for a period of 183 days or more in a duration of consecutive 365 days or whose normal place of abode is Nepal is considered resident of Nepal.
+Dual residence is not recognized for the purpose of the Nepalese tax.